Coda Media

 Coda Media is a nonprofit news organization that produces journalism about the roots of major global crises.
 It was founded in 2016 by Natalia Antelava, a former BBC correspondent, and Ilan Greenberg, a magazine and newspaper writer who was a staff reporter for The Wall Street Journal.

+Executives

 As of 2024, the organization is led by Antelava, who is CEO and editor-in-chief, and overseen by a board of directors.
 Notable board members include Nicholas Dawes, the executive director of The City and former communications director for Human Rights Watch; and Maria Ressa, the Nobel Peace Prize-winning co-founder and CEO of Rappler.
 Peter Pomerantsev, a British journalist and TV producer, and Oliver Bullough, a British writer, are contributing editors.

 Coda has been focused on reporting on Russian disinformation campaigns.
 Coda has created a documentary about the history of Soviet Gulag camps.

 Concept

 Coda produces written stories, video reports, podcasts and newsletters focused on one major theme at a time in order to put "individual stories in the context of larger events."
 According to Antelava, Coda aims to cover "crises in a way that creates a meaningful, cohesive narrative".
 Coda covers many global issues, including disinformation, authoritarian technology, the war on science, and rewriting history.
 The site's first theme covered LGBT issues in Eastern Europe and Eurasia.

 Coda is an example of "pioneer journalism".